 For example, there’s this much shared article from Buzzfeed, an exclusive breakdown of the fictional damage incurred by imaginary aliens on a make-believe city that doesn’t exist.
 The article boasts some pretty huge numbers when it comes to casualties and property costs: two trillion total butcher’s bill, and about 1 million people dead or wounded.
 The report has been written as if LexCorp commissioned it, which is pretty clever, doubly so once you see it being used as a source of vindication for those who feel betrayed.
 Leave it to Zack Snyder to turn a decent chunk of the film critic sewing circle into grassroots supporters of Lex Luthor.

-Could these criticisms have been quelled had Snyder simply inserted a line or two of ADR’d dialog from military officials or police, stressing that most of the city surrounding the dubstep machine had been successfully evacuated?
+Could these criticisms have been quelled had Snyder simply inserted a line or two of ADR’d dialog from military officials or police, stressing that most of the city had been successfully evacuated?
 Should there have been a line or two from Clark overtly stating his intentions to get Zod off the ground and into the sky so he can’t keep wreaking havoc on Metropolis?
-To both answers, the answer is "most definitely."
+To both questions, the answer is "most definitely."

 But this is a sci-fi film about an alien invasion, and it seems weird to me that we’re only now, decades after such imagery has become somewhat commonplace, suddenly giving a shit about the imaginary people in the computer generated buildings that are being destroyed by the bad guys.
 Weirder still are the suggestions that Clark should be taking into account a rough dollar estimate as he’s being thrown through buildings and having satellites kicked into his face, as if he’s one of the faceless police from THX 1138, breaking off their pursuit after a set dollar amount has been hit.
 Even weirder, the destruction caused by the bad guys is being hung almost entirely on Clark’s shoulders.
 Even when that LexCorp report assigns almost 90% of the damage in Smallville to the US Military’s efforts, some writers are choosing to not only inflate the level of collateral damage even further than the film shows it to be, but frame it as all Clark’s fault, as if he’s complicit in the actions of the villain as opposed to openly fighting them.